 Let’s keep applying that kind of common sense when we grow up.
 Let’s not rush through everything as fast as we can without enjoying the process.
 If we want to succeed in the long term, we need to pace ourselves and work toward our goals, SLOWLY but surely.

 If you are not sure what “slowly but surely” looks like for you and for the new program you are trying to get on board with, let’s talk!
-We can spend 30 minutes on the phone and see what strategy you could put in place.
-If you are really motivated to change your lifestyle, I will be happy to offer you a FREE Healthy Lifestyle Kick-off Session.
-You can apply here or by clicking on the button below.
+We can spend 20 minutes on the phone and see what strategy you could put in place.
+If you are thinking about a lifestyle change, I will be happy to spend some time on the phone wit you.
+Request a Kick-Off Session here or by clicking on the button below.